frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 G_t = R_{t+1} + R_{t+2} + R_{t+3} + ...
 $$

 We then find the expected cumulative reward.
+Or the weighted average of the reward distribution.
 Which we refer to as the value.

 ## Discounting
 In practice for the value function we will not always use the accumulated reward but instead a reward accumulated with future time steps discounted.
-This is because we prefer reward now rather than later and if we do not discount we might build a program that prefers rewards so far in the future as to basically never happen.
+This is because we prefer reward now rather than later.
+If we do not discount we might build a program that prefers rewards so far in the future as to basically never happen.
 This is particularly true if we are dealing with an infinite horizon.
 A great example of this is if you have a program trying to get out of a maze we prefer for it to get out sooner rather than eventually.
 Otherwise we might see a program that loops for a long period of time rather than getting out quickly.
+In we have a infinite horizon we would formally say that we would not converge without a discounted future reward.

 ## Value